giciq/MERN_Food_Ordering_Website_with_Docker_Compose/README.md

 Project utilizes Express.js for backend, React for frontend and MongoDB Atlas to deliver a website for restaurant clients.
-The main goal of the project was to turn such website into containers using Docker Compose.
+The goal of the project was to turn such website into containers using Docker Compose.

 Thanks to *docker-compose.yml* and *Dockerfiles* project is turned into 3 containers, one for each directory: admin, backend, frontend.

 # Setup